keli5734/HHBayes/README.md

 When `K_susc = 0` or `K_inf = 0`, the corresponding coefficient vectors do not enter the model.
 This means the same Stan model adapts automatically — no need to switch between different model files.

----

-## Acknowledgments

-This work was supported by a grant from the National Institutes of Health (R01AI137093).
-The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.